mendix/docs/content/en/docs/howto/logic-business-rules/optimizing-retrieve-activities.md

 {{< figure src="/attachments/howto/logic-business-rules/optimizing-retrieve-activities/example-create-order.png" width="500px">}}

 One solution for this is to include the logic (partially) in a sub-microflow (as shown in the following example).
-However, this is not easy to read, and preventing creating the same object multiple times at different places also causes a lot of unnecessary maintenance.
+However, this is not easy to read.
+And preventing creating the same object multiple times at different places also causes a lot of unnecessary maintenance.

 {{< figure src="/attachments/howto/logic-business-rules/optimizing-retrieve-activities/example-solution-one.png" >}}